Speed up software development with Slack

 - Interact with apps in Slack without context switching throughout your pipelines

-- Integrate observability tools to get performance and behaviour alerts, even in pre-production environments
+- Integrate observability tools to get performance and behavior alerts, even in pre-production environments

 - Single collaboration space with in-the-weeds threads to speed up testing feedback loops

-- Stop chasing updates using customised notifications for critical-path tests and bugs
+- Stop chasing updates using custom notifications for critical-path tests and bugs

 Deploy with confidence